xeruf/kull/archive/one-pager.md

 # Kull Convention one-pager

-Kull is a Collaboration convention focused on maintaining a clean history by alignment through clear boundaries and structures.
+Kull is a Collaboration convention to maintain a clean history and preserve order through clear rules and processes.

 ### 1. Committing